oroinc/documentation/backend/entities/customize-datagrids/backend/editable-grid-cells.rst

 Attribute ``id`` must be specified in the ``selector`` parameter of the grid config: ``selector: '#customer-product-visibility-changeset'``.

-As a result, field ``visibilityForCustomer`` which contains data in current format is going to be hidden:
+As a result, field ``visibilityForCustomer`` which contains data in the current format is going to be hidden:

 .. code-block:: twig

     {"<customerId>" : {"<visibility>" : "<value>", ...}, ... }

-3. **Create custom form handler with processing editable grid cells**
+3. **Create a custom form handler with processing editable grid cells**

 To convert enum value in the handler, use method ``getEnumValueByCode`` of the ``oro_entity_extend.enum_value_provider`` service.

-Below is an example of such handler:
+Below is an example of such a handler:

 .. code-block:: php

     ...
     /**